-You can create categories that define the type of business issue you want to analyze.
+You can create a category for each type of business issue you want to analyze.

+To create a category:
-1. Analyze your Business Needs

-Gather information about the business issue that you want the category to represent.

-2. Create an Empty Category

-Set the category properties and define its attributes (such as name, description, sharing properties, and so on), according to the related business issue.

-3. Configure Category Conditions

-Define the conditions that must be met for an interaction to be connected to the category.

-4. Save and Activate the Category

-Once you have configured the category to represent your business issue, save the category.
+- 1. Analyze your Business Needs: Gather information about the business issue that you want the category to represent. - 2.
+Create an Empty Category: Set the category properties and define its attributes (such as name, description, sharing properties, and so on), according to the related business issue. - 3.
+Configure Category Conditions: Define the conditions that must be met for an interaction to be connected to the category. - 4.
+Save and Activate the Category: Once you have configured the category to represent your business issue, save the category.

-Introducing the Category Interface Save and Apply Changes